-A quality manual is a document that states the company’s intentions for operating the processes within the quality management system.
-It can include policies for all areas of the business that affect your ability to make high quality products and meet your customers’ and ISO’s requirements.
+A quality manual is a document that states the company’s intentions for operating and executing the processes within its quality management system.
+It can include policies for all areas of the business that affect your ability to make high-quality products and meet your customers’ and ISO’s requirements.
 These policies define how your department managers will implement procedures within the boundaries specified in the quality manual.

 An important note: many other quality management system standards based on ISO 9001 are still requiring a quality manual.
 If your standard requires one, then you must maintain a quality manual.